Nomifactory/Guides/guides/InstallingUnofficialFixes121.md

 This guides assumes you already have 1.2.1 Omnifactory installed.
 [Link](https://www.curseforge.com/minecraft/modpacks/omnifactory/files/2733453).

 ### Exa's fixes
-Download them from [here](files/UnofficialFixes/Exa_Fixes_20191004.zip), or from a pinned message in #general on the pack's discord server.
+Download them from [here](files/UnofficialFixes/Exa_Fixes_20191004.zip) (push the "Download" button), or from a pinned message in #general on the pack's discord server.
 Follow the README inside the zip for instructions.

 ### Mod updates
 #### EnderIO